newball/Tabula-Rosa/readme.txt

 - New Feature: A “no title” version of the page template, aimed for those who wish static front pages without a page title.
 Removed frontpage.php in for this feature.
 - New Feature: A lightbox powered page template, aimed specifically for those who use galleries on their pages.
 Uses the Fancybox jQuery add-on
 - Fixed: changelog dates.
-Time traveling was occuring during development.
+Time traveling was occurring during development.
 - Fixed: Page titles, were not properly formatted.
 - Change: Formatting of release notes.
 Only including most recent revision of notes.
 Full notes available on theme page: leonewball.com/portfolio/tabula-rosa/